 Thirdly, with higher voice types, the singer's mouth can be shaped to accentuate the resonant frequencies of certain vowels.
 Again, this helps boost the sung frequencies and allows the voice to be heard all the way at the back of the room and over the rest of the music.

 Like the singers, the orchestra and musicians therein are not miked in traditional opera.

 The orchestra produces more than enough volume and does not require any sound reinforcement.
 Even single instruments will produce enough volume to be heard clearly by the entire audience in a well-constructed opera house.

-As mentioned before, operatic singing techniques were developed for voices to be hear over the orchestra.
-If the singers aren’t miked, then the orchestra certainly ins’t either.
+As mentioned before, operatic singing techniques were developed for voices to be heard over the orchestra.
+If the singers aren't miked, then the orchestra certainly isn't either.